Osiris-Team/VelocityAuth/README.md

 #### /ban _username_ (_hours_) (_reason_)
 - `velocityauth.ban`
 - Bans the player for 24h, with default reason: Your behavior violated our community guidelines and/or terms of service.
-- Details: The UUID and IP of the player get added to the banned players table.
+  The UUID and IP of the player get added to the banned players table.
 On each player join that table gets checked and if there is a match for the UUID OR IP, the connection is aborted.

 #### /list_sessions _(username)_
 - `velocityauth.list.sessions`
-- Lists all sessions.
-- Lists sessions for the specified player, if username provided.
+- Lists all sessions, or the sessions for a specific player.

 #### /clear_sessions _(username)_
 - `velocityauth.clear.sessions`
-- Removes/Clears all sessions from the database.
-- Removes/Clears all sessions from the database for the specified player, if username provided.
+- Removes/Clears all sessions from the database, or the sessions for a specific player.